lab-cosmo/chemiscope/docs/src/manual/sharing.rst

 *Load/Save* menu.
 This will allow you to download a JSON file, which you can use later to reset visualization state.

-If you are loading a file from an URL by creating a link that looks like ``https://chemiscope.org/?load=https://university.edu/dataset.json.gz``, you can use the ``settings`` GET parameter to specify the URL of saved settings:
+If you are loading a file from a URL by creating a link that looks like ``https://chemiscope.org/?load=https://university.edu/dataset.json.gz``, you can use the ``settings`` GET parameter to specify the URL of saved settings:
 ``https://chemiscope.org/?load=https://university.edu/dataset.json.gz&settings=https://university.edu/settings.json``